Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: Introduction

 For DD domain channel modeling, reference \cite{M14} built a 60 GHz V2X vehicle channel model for urban intersections, evaluating DD domain amplitude distribution via local scattering functions based on TF domain measurements and orthogonal basis functions.
 Reference \cite{M15} performed time-delay domain modeling for the Naples-Rome railway (40 km/h train speed), verified DD domain multipath scattering over long observation periods to analyze the stability of signal propagation.
 Reference \cite{M16} addressed underwater acoustic DD domain measurement, proposed a generative adversarial network-based modeling method, and verified feasibility by comparing coherence time and coherence bandwidth to the measurement results.
 Reference \cite{ChannelEstimation1} analyzed DD domain channel characteristics and evaluated OTFS performance in HSR scenarios using measured data.
 Based on the above, the current DD domain modeling research focuses on the mapping between DD domain amplitude distribution, environmental evolution, and multipath birth-death over long periods, but pays little attention to statistical modeling of DD domain multipath fading coefficients, delay, and Doppler in quasi-stationary intervals.

-For HSR channel modeling, current research is mainly carried out in the time domain, i.e., modeling and analyzing the time-varying channel impulse response (CIR) \cite{ActiveMeasure3-Modeling1,DingJianwen,YangJingya,YangMi,ActiveMeasure6-Modeling2}.
+For HSR channel modeling, current research is mainly carried out in the time domain, i.e., modeling and analyzing the time-varying channel impulse response (CIR) \cite{ActiveMeasure3-Modeling1,PassiveMeasure1-Modeling3,DingJianwen,YangJingya,ActiveMeasure6-Modeling2}.
 Reference \cite{RTModeling1} developed ray tracing-based simulation models to investigate radio wave propagation behaviors in HSR scenarios.
-Reference \cite{GaotieModeling1} constructed a geometric stochastic channel model in HSR suburban, cut and fill and other scenarios, generated simulated CIR data, and analyzed the spatial correlation of the channel.
+Reference \cite{GaotieModeling1} proposed a nonstationary geometry-based stochastic model for wideband MIMO HST channels in rural macrocell scenarios, and a simulation model via the modified equal-area method.
 In reference \cite{ActiveMeasure5-GaojiaqiaoModeling1}, researchers simulated and analyzed the channel in viaduct scenarios based on measured data.
-References \cite{mmwaveActiveMeasure1-CDLModeling1,mmwaveActiveMeasure2-CDLModeling2} performed multipath clustering and tracking on the multipath components (MPCs) of the channel measurement results, and conducted statistical modeling on inter-cluster and intra-cluster parameters respectively.
+References \cite{mmwaveActiveMeasure1-CDLModeling1,YangMi} performed multipath clustering and tracking on the multipath components (MPCs) of the channel measurement results, and conducted statistical modeling on inter-cluster and intra-cluster parameters respectively.
 Despite the progress of these studies in characterizing HSR channel propagation, correlation, and fading coefficients, existing HSR channel research has paid limited attention to the channel characteristics in the DD domain, resulting in a notable research gap in this area.

 Based on the above analysis, we note that in the HSR scenario, the statistical distribution of DD domain channel parameters within the quasi-stationary interval has received little attention, and there is a lack of systematic DD domain channel measurement and modeling theory, which restricts the frontier research and implementation of DDMC.
 To fill this gap, in this paper, we propose a systematic DD domain channel measurement and modeling methodology for the HSR scenario.
 The main innovations of this work include: